 6. God gave us the antidote to fear.

 When I’m tempted to dive into a pool of fear about either my current circumstances or my future, I must remember that He did not give me a spirit of fear, but rather, He has given me the antidote to fear with His power, love, and sound mind:

 “For God did not give us a spirit of fear, but of power, love, and sound mind.”
 (2 Timothy 1:7)

-At times, like our recent ordeal, when the trials seem multiplied all at the same time, I don’t have to worry that it will be my undoing because He promises to sustain me:
+At times, when the trials seem multiplied all at the same time, I don’t have to worry that it will be my undoing because He promises to sustain me:

 “Cast your cares on the Lord and he will sustain you; He will never let the righteous fall.”
 (Psalm 55:22)

 8. We can look to the One from whom our help comes.